 In September 2006, the FASB issued Statement of Financial Accounting Standard ("SFAS") No. 157, "Fair Value Measurements" (SFAS No. 157).
 SFAS No. 157 establishes a common definition for fair value to be applied to US GAAP requiring use of fair value, establishes a framework for measuring fair value, and expands disclosure about such fair value measurements.
 SFAS No. 157 is effective for fiscal years beginning after November 15, 2007.
-The Company is currently assessing the impact of SFAS No. 157 on its consolidated financial position and results of operations.
+The Company is currently assessing the impact of SFAS No. 157 on our consolidated financial position and results of operations.

 In February 2007, the FASB issued SFAS No. 159 "The Fair Value Option for Financial Assets and Financial Liabilities" (SFAS No. 159).
 SFAS No. 159 permits entities to choose to measure many financial assets and financial liabilities at fair value.
 Unrealized gains and losses on items for which the fair value option has been elected are reported in earnings.
 SFAS No. 159 is effective for fiscal years beginning after November 15, 2007.
-The Company is currently assessing the impact of SFAS No. 159 on its consolidated financial position and results of operations.
+The Company is currently assessing the impact of SFAS No. 159 on our consolidated financial position and results of operations.

 In March 2007, the FASB ratified Emerging Issues Task Force Issue No. 06-10 "Accounting for Collateral Assignment Split-Dollar Life Insurance Agreements" (EITF 06-10).
 EITF 06-10 provides guidance for determining a liability for the postretirement benefit obligation as well as recognition and measurement of the associated asset on the basis of the terms of the collateral assignment agreement.
 EITF 06-10 is effective for fiscal years beginning after December 15, 2007.
-The Company is currently assessing the impact of EITF 06-10 on its consolidated financial position and results of operations.
+The implementation of this standard will not have a material impact on our consolidated financial position and results of operations.